PriyankaT05/PHPAssessment/README.md

 **But I had to modify the API search parameters to get repositories starred between 15000 and 33000, since there is INSERT ANOMALY caused while getting all starred repositories greater than 10000 and performing the database insert.
 Hence the query I used in my code is as below: https://api.github.com/search/repositories?q=stars:15000..33000+language:php+is:public**

+**Error message written to debug.log is below (SEE debug_with_errors.log file for more information)** INSERT query failed.
+See error:
+You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 's companion.
+It's a collection of multiple types of lists used during securit...' at line 1

 **includes/send_message.php** - this file is included in refresh_database.php and refresh_client.php.
 It creates a Materialize card with a message on what the server encountered.